 While having a knowledgeable DUI attorney is important for anyone who is charged with driving under the influence or driving while intoxicated, it is especially important for those who may be on the second or third offense.
 Since repeat offenders of DUI and DWI often face harsher penalties and may have their license revoked and not able to make it to court, a professional attorney well versed on the subject is almost a necessity to make sure the case is handled with the best possible outcomes.

 What You Should Consider When Choosing a DUI Attorney to Represent You

-When looking for a DUI attorney, the individual should make sure that the attorney is well-versed on the DUI laws for the state in which the arrest took place.
+When looking for a DUI attorney, the defendant should get a local attorney who is well-versed on DUI laws for the state in which the arrest took place.
 This is important since DUI and DWI laws and penalties can vary from one state to the next.
 For example, in the state of New Jersey, first offenders of DUI lose their license for 90 days whereas in Georgia, they lose their driving privileges for a full year.
 It is important that the attorney know the state laws in order to defend the case properly.